culturally/Facebook-iOS-SSL-pinning-bypass/README.md

-## Wanna learn how to bypass SSL pinning in apps or Do you have custom request?
+## Wanna learn how to bypass SSL pinning in apps or Do you have custom request for an App?
-Message me on Telegram: [@undecryptable](https://t.me/undecryptable)
+Message me on Telegram: [@undecryptable](https://t.me/undecryptable) Other apps available

 ## Evidence